ben-heil/ben-heil.github.io/_posts/2021-6-7-should-not.md

 That is to say that if you work an eighty hour week, you will make no more money than if you went on vacation.
 However, the win condition for a PhD is to produce enough research in your field that you are acknowledged as an expert by your professor and thesis committee.
 As a result, you end up calculating whether the breaks you take are getting you well-needed rest or just delaying your graduation that much longer.
+The logical conclusion of these pressures is that many grad students end up [working long hours](https://www.nature.com/articles/d41586-019-03459-7).

 ---